nwrenger/gluer/README.md

 ### Step 2: Add Routes

-Use the `Api` wrapper around axum's `Router`.
-To add routes, use the `extract!` macro which extracts all necessary information from the functions.
-Note that inline functions cannot generally be used due to Rust's limitations in inferring types in macros.
+Use the `Api` wrapper around `axum`'s Router to add routes.
+Utilize the `extract!` macro to gather all necessary information from the functions.
+Note that inline functions cannot be used, as the function names of the generated TypeScript file are inferred from the handler function names.

 ```rust
 use axum::{